lethorable/dem2dged/README.md

 output_folder: Output path to the generated product

 ### optional arguments:
-  -utm_zone UTM: zone for output utm (must be three letters e.g. '32N' or '09S').
+  -utm_zone: zone for output utm (must be three letters e.g. '32N' or '09S').
 If not stated, zone will be autodetected based on input raster)

   -product_level: For UTM output must be 4b, 4, 5, 6, 7, 8 or 9 (default is level 5, GSD = 2 m)